Code-dot-mil/code.mil/implementation-guide.md

 Note that there are numerous methods of sending the material.
-If the material is stored under git, and both the creator and the OPSEC officer have access to the same private repository<sup>[9](#Footnote_9)</sup>, then the creator MAY choose to push to the private repository and ask the OPSEC officer to pull it and review the changes.
+If the material is stored under git, and both the creator and the OPSEC officer have access to the same private repository<sup>[9](#Footnote_9)</sup>, then the creator may choose to push to the private repository and ask the OPSEC officer to pull it and review the changes.
 Alternatively, git bundles MAY be used, or one could even email text files.
-Regardless of the method chosen, there are two requirements that MUST be met:
+Regardless of the method chosen, there are two requirements that should be met:

-* The chosen method MUST uniquely identify the set of changes under discussion.
+* The chosen method must uniquely identify the set of changes under discussion.
 Examples include the complete git commit hash under discussion, emails with the complete change set, or any cryptographically signed method.
 This ensures non-repudiation or confusion.
-* The OPSEC reviewer MUST track what he or she has approved.
-This MAY be done by saving the digitally signed emails that were sent.
+* The OPSEC reviewer must track what he or she has approved.
+This may be done by saving the digitally signed emails that were sent.

-These steps are REQUIRED for audit purposes.
+These steps are required for audit purposes.
 Without them, your agency cannot prove that it is properly reviewing material before it is released.

 If a release appears to be a major release in the opinions of any of the PDs,